Pachycrocuta

-Pachycrocuta is an extinct genus of prehistoric hyenas.
-The largest and most well-researched species is Pachycrocuta brevirostris, colloquially known as the giant short-faced hyena as it stood about 90–100 cm at the shoulder and it is estimated to have averaged 110 kg in weight, approaching the size of a lioness, making it the largest known hyena.
-Pachycrocuta first appeared during the late Miocene (Messinian, 7.2 to 5.3 million years ago).
-By 800,000 years ago, it became locally extinct in Europe and became completely extinct during the middle Pleistocene, 400,000 years ago.
+Pachycrocuta is an extinct genus of hyena.
+The largest and most well-researched species is Pachycrocuta brevirostris, colloquially known as the giant short-faced hyena as it stood about 90–100 cm at the shoulder and it is estimated to have averaged 110 kg in weight, approaching the size of a lioness, making it the largest known undisputed hyena, only exceeded in size by the possible hyena Dinocrocuta.
+It is often hypothesised to have been a specialised kleptoparasitic scavenger, using its imposing size to force other predators off of carcasses, though some authors have suggested they may have been effective pack hunters like living spotted hyenas.

+The precise time of the origin of the genus depends on what species are included, though the only unquestioned species of the genus, P. brevirostris, had emerged by the Early Pleistocene (around 2.6-2 million years ago).
+Around 800,000 years ago at the end of the Early Pleistocene, it became locally extinct in Europe, with it surviving in East Asia until at least 500,000 years ago, and possibly later elsewhere in Asia.